pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.md

 </details>

 ### `--service-ref`

-Binds a service to a workload to provide the info from a service resource to an application.<!-- Check [Tanzu Application Platform documentation](https://docs-staging.vmware.com/en/draft/VMware-Tanzu-Application-Platform/1.2/tap/GUID-getting-started-consume-services.html#bind-an-application-workload-to-the-service-instance-6) for more information.-->
+Binds a service to a workload to provide the information from a service resource to an application.

+|>**Note:**| For more information see [Tanzu Application Platform documentation](https://docs-staging.vmware.com/en/draft/VMware-Tanzu-Application-Platform/1.2/tap/GUID-getting-started-consume-services.html#bind-an-application-workload-to-the-service-instance-6).

 <details><summary>Example</summary>